GoldenAbel/KnowledgeBase-Chatbot/README.md

 1.2) Unzip the data to get the Data/ folder.

-1.3) Place contents from Data/src/code/ to ./src/code
+1.3) Place contents from Data/src/data/ to ./src/code

-1.4) Place contents from Data/src/data/ to ./src/data
+1.4) Place contents from Data/src/synopsis/ to ./src/synopsis/

+1.5) Place contents from Data/src/reddit/ to ./src/reddit/

 Step 2
 ------